 such that the extended DiPerna--Lions conditions are met:

-where $BV_{\rm loc}={W_{*\,{\rm loc}}^{1,1}}$ is the Sobolev space of locally integrable functions such that their first derivatives are locally finite measures, the remaining notations are standard.
-Then, there exists a measurable flow $x\mapsto x(t)=\phi_t(x)$ such that if $v(x)$ is a bounded measurable function, the function $v(x,t)=v(\phi_t(x))$ is the unique renormalized solution of Cauchy problem (\ref{cauchy}). \end{theorem}
+where $BV_{\rm loc}={W_{*\,{\rm loc}}^{1,1}}$ is the Sobolev space of locally integrable functions such that their first derivatives are locally finite measures, and the rest of the notations is standard.
+Then there exists a measurable flow $x\mapsto x(t)=\phi_t(x)$ such that if $v(x)$ is a bounded measurable function, the function $v(x,t)=v(\phi_t(x))$ is the unique renormalized solution of the Cauchy problem (\ref{cauchy}). \end{theorem}

-We remind that the renormalized solution of a Cauchy problem is a weak solution $v$ of the problem such that for any smooth function $\beta:\mathbb{R}\to\mathbb{R}$ the function $\beta(v)$ is also a weak solution.
-Note that for a Hamiltonian system the divergence is identically zero.
-Other conditions (\ref{dip_le2a2}) can also be easily checked for singular Hamiltonian system (\ref{attractor_syst22p110}).
+Recall that DiPerna and Lions defined the renormalized solution of the Cauchy problem as a weak solution $v$ of the problem such that for any smooth function $\beta:\mathbb{R}\to\mathbb{R}$ the function $\beta(v)$ is also a weak solution.
+We note that for any Hamiltonian system the divergence is identically zero.
+The other conditions (\ref{dip_le2a2}) can be also easily checked for singular Hamiltonian system (\ref{attractor_syst22p110}).